 Sec.
-4. A child is a child in need of services if before the child becomes eighteen (18) years of age:
+6. A child is a child in need of services if before the child becomes eighteen (18) years of age:

-- (1) the child's parent, guardian, or custodian allows the child to participate in an obscene performance (as defined by IC 35-49-2-2 or IC 35-49-3-2); and - (2) the child needs care, treatment, or rehabilitation that: - (A) the child is not receiving; and - (B) is unlikely to be provided or accepted without the coercive intervention of the court.
+- (1) the child substantially endangers the child's own health or the health of another individual; and - (2) the child needs care, treatment, or rehabilitation that: - (A) the child is not receiving; and - (B) is unlikely to be provided or accepted without the coercive intervention of the court.

-IC 31-34-1-5: Parent, guardian, or custodian allowing child to commit sex offense
+IC 31-34-1-7: Parent, guardian, or custodian failing to participate in school disciplinary proceeding

 Sec.
-5. A child is a child in need of services if before the child becomes eighteen (18) years of age:
+7. A child is a child in need of services if before the child becomes eighteen (18) years of age:

-- the child's parent, guardian, or custodian allows the child to commit a sex offense prohibited by IC 35-45-4 [public indecency, indecent exposure, public nudity, prostitution, patronizing or promoting prostitution, voyeurism]; and - (2) the child needs care, treatment, or rehabilitation that: - (A) the child is not receiving; and - (B) is unlikely to be provided or accepted without the coercive intervention of the court.
+- (1) the child's parent, guardian, or custodian fails to participate in disciplinary proceeding in connection with the student's improper behavior, as provided for by IC 20-33-8-26, if the behavior of the student has been repeatedly disruptive in the school; and - (2) the child needs care, treatment, or rehabilitation that: - (A) the child is not receiving; and - (B) is unlikely to be provided or accepted without the coercive intervention of the court